Terminator (franchise): Video games

 Various video games have been released since 1991.

 Novels

-A series of novels were released from 2001 to 2004, under the name T2.
+Various novels have been released since 1985.

 Comics

 The Terminator spin-off comics

 In 1988, NOW Comics published an ongoing series with John Connor as the main character in 2031, after sending Kyle Reese back to 1984 to protect his mother.
 The Terminators in this canon had more human-like endoskeletons and some issues would deal with subordinates of Connor's in the ruins of certain geographic areas.
 The seventeen issue series was followed by two limited series.

 Dark Horse Comics acquired the rights in 1990.
 In The Terminator (with Tempest added in trade paperbacks to distinguish itself from other comics), a group of human soldiers and four Terminators come to the present, to stop Skynet in differing ways.
 In the sequel, Secondary Objectives, the surviving Terminator is reprogrammed to destroy another Terminator sent to aid him and kill Sarah Connor.
 In its sequel, The Enemy Within, a team of human assassins attempt to return to the past and kill a Skynet developer.
 The 1992 Endgame concludes this arc.
 Human colonel Mary Randall protects Sarah Connor as she goes into labor.

 Dark Horse published a 1992 one-shot written by James Dale Robinson and drawn by Matt Wagner.
 Here, a female Terminator and a resistance fighter battle for the life of a woman named Sarah Connor, but not the correct one.
 The comic book had the unusual feature of a physical "pop-up" in one scene.

 A 1993 limited series Hunters and Killers, set during the war, has special Terminators created to impersonate leaders in the Russian resistance.
 Another limited series, published in 1998, follows the misadventures of two malfunctioning Terminators in Death Valley.
 This set up the following year's comic The Dark Years, set in 2030.
 In The Dark Years, a Terminator is sent to eliminate John Connor and his mother in 1999.
 In 2013, Dark Horse released a sequel comic based on the 2009 film Terminator Salvation, entitled Terminator Salvation: The Final Battle.

 Malibu Comics published twin series in 1995.
 One was a sequel to Terminator 2: Judgment Day, in which Sarah and John encounter two Terminators.
 The other was a prequel that explains the scenario.
 The conclusions to the series were published in one issue.

 Beckett Comics published three series to promote Terminator 3: Rise of the Machines, each consisting of two issues.

 Terminator 2: Infinity (later simply Terminator Infinity (2007) comic book series by Dynamite Entertainment, was set in 2033.
 It was, for two issues, tied into another one of Dynamite's publications, called Painkiller Jane.

 Dynamite's continuation, Terminator: Revolution and IDW Publishing's Salvation tie-in comic book were legally possible as the former was specifically based on the Terminator 2 license.